Air Handlers… the Perfect Solution!

 An air handler is an HVAC unit out fitted with a fan and varying means of transferring hot or cold air throughout your home or building through ductwork.
 Air handler, in Ottawa, is most commonly used with a heat pump, air conditioner, or boiler system as the heat or cooling power plant.
 Although they work with an outdoor temperature regulating appliance such as a heat pump or air conditioner, they are typically installed inside the house, in the basement or a tiny space specially reserved for them.

 How do Air Handlers Work?

 Some air handlers have hot water coils and distribute heating via hot water provided by a boiler.
-These are called hydronic air handlers and are commonly used as part of a hybrid heating system with radiant floor heating. domestic water heating is often also supplied by the boiler by using an indirect water heater.
+These are called air handler hydronic heating systems and are commonly used as part of a hybrid heating system with radiant floor heating.
+Domestic water heating is often also supplied by the boiler by using an indirect water heater.

 When used with a heat pump, the primary benefit of an air handler is the integrated indoor coil which is designed to capture the heat from the heat pump first.
-This means that the heat pump acts as the primary heat source and the electric elements and only as a supplementary heat source, and only as required.
+This means that the heat pump acts as the primary heat source and the electric elements act only as a supplementary heat source, and that too, only as required.

-Air handlers are also available with hot water coils in place of the electric elements in the same configuration.
+Air handler heating systems in Ottawa are also available with hot water coils in place of the electric elements in the same configuration.
 Hot water from a boiler is pumped through the coil and the heat transferred to the air in order to heat the home.